Azure/missionlz/src/bicep/README.md

 #### Know where to find your deployment output

 After a deployment is complete, you can refer to the provisioned resources programmaticaly with the Azure CLI.

-- See [Reference Deployment Output](#Reference-Deployment-Output) for steps on how to use `az deployment` subcommands and JMESPath to query for specific properties.
+See [Reference Deployment Output](#Reference-Deployment-Output) for steps on how to use `az deployment` subcommands and JMESPath to query for specific properties.

 ### Azure Portal

+The Azure Portal can be used to deploy Mission Landing Zone.

 <!-- markdownlint-disable MD013 -->
 <!-- allow for longer lines to acommodate button links -->